 Public Participation in a National Energy Board Hearing

-There are three ways that individuals or groups can participate in a hearing, some of which require the NEB's approval:
+There are generally two ways that individuals or groups can participate in a hearing:

-- Filing a letter of comment: a written statement about the writer’s views
+- By filing a letter of comment: a written statement about the writer’s views

-- Applying for intervenor status: An individual or group granted intervenor status by the NEB may file written evidence, receive all filings submitted by the company, comment on evidence filed and make a final argument (more details about applying to participate in a hearing)
+- As an intervenor: An individual or group granted intervenor status by the NEB may file written evidence, receive all filings submitted by the company, comment on evidence filed and make a final argument (more details about applying to participate in a hearing)

 The NEB may go out to communities potentially impacted by the proposed project to conduct public information sessions.
 These informal meetings are held before an oral hearing and provide people with information on how to participate during the hearing as well as information on the NEB hearing and regulatory process.
 According to the NEB, such information sessions are not the time for people to voice their opinion on a project; rather it is a chance to get information on the NEB hearing process.